YuJenW/APCS/README.md

-# APCS
+# Zerojudge
-This repository is about the solution of APCS.
+This repository is about the solution of Zerojudge.